b-jam/rbolt/README.md

 Every 4kb page is a b+ tree node, which stores a bunch of key pointers if its a branch, or a bunch of sorted KVs if its a leaf.
 Means when you get to a page, you can scan it really really quick.

+### Zerocopy
+Just wanted to say how much I love zerocopy.

-I'm using zerocopy to avoid unsafe while not actually wasting time copying values around <3.
-Just read the page into memory once.
+I'm using zerocopy to avoid unsafe while not actually wasting time/memory copying values around.
+Just read the page into memory once. <3

-This is a learning project, but fun and might actually be pretty useful when done.
+This is a learning project, but fun.
+Might actually be useful when done.
 I'll do raft later

 `cargo run` for end to end testing